architect/arc.codes.next/src/docs/en/reference/runtime-helper-reference/arc.events.md

 Architect also has a helper method for subscribing a function to an event.
 If no callback is provided, it will return a promise.

+Used to define a lambda function that will act as an event handler.
+Event handlers are defined in your application's Architect project manifest file under the @events pragma.
+The function code for the accompanying handler to each event should use arc.events.subscribe to wrap the handler.

 ```js
 // src/events/verify-email
 // example subscribe method